Enlightened Mathematics Summer 2025

 In this course, you’ll learn to perceive mathematics beyond the symbol—to see it as self-evident, simply and directly, and then to describe it with the language of mathematics.
 By removing the obscuration to mathematical perception caused by rote memorization, we reveal to you mathematics directly, in its simple, eternal form.
 This changes everything.

 We seek to distill mathematics of human artifact—to purify it of perspectives and see it as it is.
 This is the apprehension of truth, a sentiment that parallels the spiritual cultivation of learning to see—not only in mathematics, but in love and life itself.
-One can only know the truth when they look without the limited vantage point of thought and its conditioning, and see from silence and fresh mind.
+One can only know the truth when they look without the limited vantage point of thought and its conditioning, and see from silence and Fresh Mind.

-I can help reveal the source of mathematical equations to you—help you to see math for yourself—and together we can explore mathematics by leaving behind the limiting 20th-century mathematical techniques taught ubiquitously in schools everywhere, and start anew.
+I can help reveal the source of mathematical equations to you—help you to see math for yourself—and together we can explore mathematics by leaving behind the limiting 20th-century mathematical techniques taught ubiquitously in schools everywhere, and starting anew.

 For those seeking spiritual development, conscious awakening, and the apprehension of beauty, mathematics known truly develops you in these sacred qualities.
 This makes mathematics a spiritual path.